Live at Shepherds Bush Empire (EP)

 Live at Shepherds Bush Empire is a live EP by British indie rock band The Rifles.
 Released on October 4, 2007, it features recordings from The Rifles' live show at Shepherds Bush Empire in London, England.
+The album was released as a 'stop-gap' between their debut album and their second record.
 The EP was produced by Concert Live and limited to 1,000 copies.